-A qualified WETT Certified Chimney Technician/Sweep will also look into the condition of the inner flue and outer shell of a masonry chimney and interior smoke pipes and metal chimneys and advise you, in writing, with photos, of any deficiencies they discover.
-Broken flue tiles, spalling brick, warped dampers/baffles, clearances to combustibles, hearth size, chimney height ,etc. They are noting these things not to scare you, but to make you safer and toe ensure Code Compliance.
+A qualified WETT Certified Chimney Technician/Sweep will also visually look into the condition of the inner flue and outer shell of a masonry chimney and interior smoke pipes and metal chimneys and advise you, in writing, with photos, of any deficiencies they discover.
+Broken flue tiles, spalling brick, warped dampers/baffles, clearances to combustibles, hearth size, chimney height ,etc. They are noting these things not to scare you, but to to ensure Code Compliance.

 Remember, if the chimney flue channel is dirty with soot and creosote, a proper evaluation of its condition may not be possible as the damage may be hidden beneath the residue.
 It is always a good idea to have the chimney swept prior to the Evaluation or at the same time by your qualified WETT Certified Sweep.

 The Ontario Fire Code (and many others) state that "Chimneys and flue pipes should be inspected annually and cleaned as often as necessary to keep them free from combustible deposits."
 We strongly recommend after every 40 fires [or so] or after every FULL [Bush] cord of wood has been consumed.
 That is a 4 x 4 x 8 stack of wood.

 There are 3 Levels of Inspection- do you know which one you require for your Home??
 Scroll down and see...